Last Updated on

 It is also free from ocean-borne contaminants which may harm your overall health.

-Amala Vegan Omega-3 Supplement provides the important long-chain omega-3s that also suits the vegan lifestyle.
+Amala Vegan Omega-3 Supplement provides the important long-chain omega-3 fatty acids that also suits the vegan lifestyle.
 Each serving contains 120 mg DHA, 72 mg EPA, and 13 mg DPA.

-As this supplement is made from an eco-friendly and sustainable algae-farm, it results in a product free of toxins such as mercury, PCBs, and dioxin.
+As this vegan multivitamin is made from an eco-friendly and sustainable algae-farm, it results in a product free of toxins such as mercury, PCBs, and dioxin.

 It features a delayed-release formula and natural lemon and peppermint flavors, helping to avoid the fishy aftertaste and "seaweed" burps.
 It also contains rosemary extract and antioxidants such as vitamin E and C to prevent oxidation.